-- (2) Resigned as a director on May 9, 2019, in connection with the Merger. - (3) Resigned as a director on February 12, 2020.
+- (2) Resigned as a director on February 12, 2020. - (3) Resigned as a director on December 8, 2020.

 In September 2015, the board of directors approved a revised compensation structure for non-employee directors and following the Merger the new members of our board of directors elected to retain the current cash compensation schedule.
-In 2019, the chairman of our board of directors received an annual cash retainer of \$60,000 and each other non-employee director received an annual cash retainer of \$40,000.
-For the Audit Committee, the committee chair received an additional annual cash retainer of \$15,000 and each member received an additional annual cash retainer of \$10,000 and each member received an additional annual cash retainer of \$10,000 and each member received an additional annual cash retainer of \$5,000.
-For the Nominating and Corporate Governance Committee, the committee chair received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000.
+In 2020, the chairman of our board of directors received an annual cash retainer of \$60,000 and each other non-employee director received an annual cash retainer of \$40,000.
+For the Audit Committee, the committee chair received an additional annual cash retainer of \$15,000 and each member received an additional annual cash retainer of \$6,000.
+For the Compensation Committee, the committee chair received an additional annual cash retainer of \$10,000 and each member received an additional annual cash retainer of \$5,000.
+For the Nominating and Corporate Governance Committee, the committee chair received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$3,000.